MartinGildea/16bit_Disassembler/README.md

 These improvements were outside the scope of the assignment, but I feel they would be the more efficient and industrial way to do things.

-Task '2' is currently in progress.
-I have created a hardware header file and an initialiser function.